On this page:

 Characteristics and Outcomes of 21 Critically Ill Patients With COVID-19 in Washington State (Arentz, March 2020).

 Overall, in this small case series of primarily elderly patients who were critically ill with COVID-19, 33% of patients developed cardiomyopathy.

 - A case series of 21 patients with confirmed COVID-19 in the ICU at Evergreen Hospital in Washington state.

-- To describe the clinical presentation, characteristics and outcomes of incident cases of COVID-19 admitted to the intensive care unit (ICU).
+- To describe the clinical presentation, characteristics, and outcomes of incident cases of COVID-19 admitted to the ICU.

 - The mean age was 70 years (range, 43-92 years), with 52% male.

 - Comorbidities were identified in 18 cases (86%), with chronic kidney disease and congestive heart failure being the most common.

 - An abnormal chest radiograph was observed in 20 patients (95%) at admission.
 The most common findings on initial radiograph were bilateral reticular nodular opacities (11 patients [52%]) and ground-glass opacities (10 [48%]).
 By 72 hours, 18 patients (86%) had bilateral reticular nodular opacities, and 14 (67%) had evidence of ground-glass opacities.